alexjhawk/flexy-bouncy-castle-poc/CODE_OF_CONDUCT.md

-# Solution Center Java Maven Starter Project Code of Conduct
+# Ewon Flexy Bouncy Castle Proof of Concept Project Code of Conduct

 ## Our Pledge